Earn your PharmD in just 3 years for a total cost of $130,000 for all incoming students in Class of 2029!

 Yes

-Interviews can be scheduled on any of the weekdays.
-The interview consists of an interview with 2 faculty members as well as a writing assessment.
+Interviews can be scheduled on selected weekdays.
+The interview consists of meeting with 2 faculty members and an internal assessment (includes writing test).

 Yes